cncf/glossary/content/en/gitops.md

 ## What it is

 GitOps is a set of best practices based on [shared principles](https://opengitops.dev/), applied to a workflow that depends on software agents which enables automation to restore relation between a declared system state or configuration in a git repository and make them consistent.
-These software agents and practices are used to execute a collaborative workflow that benifits a source control system like Git as the “single source of truth” and extends this practice to applications, infrastructure, and operational procedures.
+These software agents and practices are used to execute a collaborative workflow that benefits a source control system like Git as the “single source of truth” and extends this practice to applications, infrastructure, and operational procedures.

 ## Problem it addresses